joelouthan/Theologicus/src/confession-1689/1689-TEACH-02-external-relations-of-God.md

 #### He is most Sovereign

->Isaiah 46:10 (CSB) I declare the end from the beginning, and from long ago what is not yet done, saying: my plan will take place, and I will do all my will.
+>Isaiah 46:10 I declare the end from the beginning, and from long ago what is not yet done, saying: my plan will take place, and I will do all my will.

 All of mankind since Adam and Eve have been at odds with the idea of the sovereignty of God.
 I am not going to bog down on this point but just to say this one thing.